 Cautionary Statement About Engle Progeny Cases.
 Judgments have been entered against Liggett and other industry defendants in Engle progeny cases.
 A number of the judgments have been affirmed on appeal and satisfied by the defendants.
-As of March 31, 2015, 21 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
-Fourteen verdicts were returned in favor of the plaintiffs and seven in favor of Liggett.
-Excluding the Lukacs case, which was tried in 2002, seven years before the trials of Engle progeny cases commenced, the compensatory verdicts against Liggett have ranged from \$1 to \$3,600.
+As of June 30, 2015, 21 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
+Fourteen verdicts were returned in favor of the plaintiffs (although in two of these cases (Irimi and Cohen), the court granted defendants' motion for a new trial and another (Putney) was reversed on appeal) and seven in favor of Liggett.
 In certain cases, the judgments entered have been joint and several with other defendants.
 In four of the cases, punitive damages were awarded against Liggett.
 Except as discussed in this Note 7 regarding the cases where an adverse verdict was entered against Liggett and that remain on appeal, management is unable to estimate the possible loss or range of loss from the remaining Engle progeny cases as there are currently multiple defendants in each case and, in most cases, discovery has not occurred or is limited.
 As a result, the Company lacks information about whether plaintiffs are in fact Engle class members (non-class members' claims are generally time-barred), the relevant smoking history, the nature of the alleged injury and the availability of various defenses, among other things.
 Further, plaintiffs typically do not specify their demand for damages.

 Although Liggett has generally been successful in managing litigation, litigation is subject to uncertainty and significant challenges remain, including with respect to the remaining Engle progeny cases.
 There can be no assurances that Liggett's past litigation experience will be representative of future results.
 Judgments have been entered against Liggett in the past, in Individual Actions and Engle progeny cases, and several of those judgments were affirmed on appeal and satisfied by Liggett.
 It is possible that the consolidated financial position, results of operations and cash flows of the Company could be materially adversely affected by an unfavorable outcome or settlement of any of the remaining smoking-related litigation.
 Liggett believes, and has been so advised by counsel, that it has valid defenses to the litigation pending against it, as well as valid bases for appeal of adverse verdicts.
 All such cases are, and will continue to be, vigorously defended.
 Liggett may, however, enter into settlement discussions in particular cases if it believes it is in its best interest to do so, including the remaining Engle progeny cases.
-As of March 31, 2015, Liggett (and in certain cases the Company) had, on an individual basis, settled 161 Engle progeny cases for approximately \$2,205 in the aggregate.
-Six of those settlements occurred in the first quarter of 2015.
+As of June 30, 2015, Liggett (and in certain cases the Company) had, on an individual basis, settled 163 Engle progeny cases for approximately \$3,456 in the aggregate.
+Two of those settlements occurred in the second quarter of 2015.
 In October 2013, Liggett announced a settlement of the claims of over 4,900 Engle progeny plaintiffs (see Engle Progeny Settlement below).